 But on the other hand, he’s too famous, he’s too good.
 He would be recognised.
-He has distinctive tattoos, outrageously cool style and so many fans.
+He has artistic and distinctive tattoos, outrageously cool style and so many fans.
 Lewis would unfortunately be identified too easily.

 And, on the biologically impossible third hand, he doesn’t actually have a contract so isn’t actually a 2021 F1 driver so is disqualified from this competition.

 He’s fast over one lap with no one in the way.
 He only has a one year contract, so he has motive.

 He thinks he’s cool (To whom it may concern, he is cringey) so might get involved with the wrong crowd and end up out of his depth.
 Poor Valtteri could end up being blackmailed into bank robberies.

 But Valtteri is let down by his sheer tenacity.
 Or lack of.
 He is supremely fast but he simply lacks the natural ability to clear traffic and out do the rozzers when needed.

 Poor lamb would be caught in a few blocks.